AThakor234/HousePrice_Prediction/README.md

 * Data Quality: The quality of the data used to train the model has a significant impact on the accuracy of the predictions.
 If the data is outdated, incomplete, or biased, it can lead to incorrect predictions.

+## Future work/Recommendation
+* Having provided the house price prediction and accurately forecasted the future value of the various property types using four different Machine learning model.

+* We recommend Gradient Boost Regression model with an accuracy level of 62.9 approximately which we used

+* We also recommend  Neural network for better accuracy and a real time deployment using flask.